maxpiva/Nancy.Rest.Client/README.md

 ##WARNING

-THIS IS AN ALPHA VERSION, use at your own risk.
+THIS IS AN BETA VERSION, so far it works on my machine ;)

 ## TODO